Disclosure

 • Safeguard your smart home devices by encrypting your home network.

-While your home network is likely more secure than public Wi-Fi, a VPN like NordVPN can enhance that security and give you greater control over your digital privacy.
+While your home network is secure, a VPN like NordVPN enhances that security.
+It gives you more control over your digital privacy.

 Pros of Using a VPN at HomeCons of Using a VPN at Home